 Sativa plants have much longer vegetation periods than indica strains, taking anywhere from 10 to 16 weeks to fully mature during the flowering period.
 While sativa strains require more patience from growers, their longer vegetation periods result in a much higher yield, producing around 3 ounces to 1 pound of usable marijuana flower for every plant.

-What are the Effects of Sativa?
+What are the Effects of Cannabis Sativa?

 Popular Sativa Strains

-Learn More about Medical Marijuana
+Learn More about Cannabis Sativa and Marijuana